Week 42 Breakout Forecast: Short-Term Picks To Give You An Edge

 - Aurinia Pharmaceuticals (AUPH) - Healthcare / Biotechnology

-Background: "Aurinia reported results from a phase 2 study evaluating voclosporin in treating lupus nephritis (LN) in March.
+Background: "Aurinia reported results from a phase 2 study evaluating voclosporin in treating lupus nephritis ((NASDAQ:LN)) in March.
 And those results were fantastic.
 After 48 weeks of treatment, 49% of patients receiving a twice-per-day combination of voclosporin with the current standard of care for LN, mycophenolate mofetil, experienced complete remission.
 Partial remission came for 69% of patients taking the voclosporin combo." - Source

 - Clean Diesel Technologies (CDTI) - Industrial Goods / Pollution & Treatment Controls